 Following is a description of these four decibel systems:

 Acoustic Sound Pressure (dB–SPL)

-The acoustic intensity of sound is specified by how many time greater that sound is than a reference level of 10⁻¹² watts per square meter, which is the quietest sound a human can hear.
-10⁻¹² is a decimal point followed by eleven zeros and a 1:
+The acoustic intensity of sound is specified by how many time greater that sound is than a reference level of 10⁻¹² watts per square meter, which is the threshold of human hearing.

 These kinds of decibels, dB–SPL, are not the ones used for pro audio applications because there is no way to get an accurate reading on sound pressure levels in a pro audio context.
 There is too much variation in equipment and listening environments: speakers, cables, amplifiers, and room sizes all vary widely from studio to studio.
 However, dB–SPL is often encountered in news articles or laws about loud sounds.
 If you hear a journalist or a lawyer talking about decibels, these are the kind they are referring to.